Which Herbs Improve a Woman’s Fertility?

 Vitamin C - While not an herb, Vitamin C has been proven to have a positive influence on fertility for both men and women.
 For men, it helps improve overall sperm health and sperm motility.
 For women, it helps support regular ovulation and menstrual cycles.

 Red Raspberry Leaf - Teas made with red raspberry leaf can help strengthen your uterine lining, which in turn, helps to lengthen your luteal phase.
-When combined with other herbs, like found in FertiliTea and Herb Lore's Pre-Conception tea, it can help balance your hormones making it easier to get pregnant.
+When combined with other herbs, like found in Herb Lore's Pre-Conception tea, it can help balance your hormones making it easier to get pregnant.

 Vitex - Vitex, otherwise known as Chaste Berry, helps to normalize hormones and encourage regular ovulation and female reproductive hormone balance.
 Both of which are important if you are trying to get pregnant.